2008 The Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act

 Students- In addition to the academic development of students, the university recognizes the importance of the health and safety of its students.
 This includes establishing & maintaining proactive programs to deal with substance use and abuse issues including Red Ribbon Week and Alcohol Awareness Week.

-Incidents of substance abuse reported to Public Safety and not prosecuted by the police are recorded officially in the Spillman Crime Reporting System, which is available to the local police at their terminals.
+Incidents of substance abuse reported to Campus Security and not prosecuted by the police are recorded officially in the Spillman Crime Reporting System, which is available to the local police at their terminals.
 These incident are referred for disciplinary action to proper campus authority, i.e., Housing Staff, Judicial Staff, and the Dean of Students, and these actions are recorded as official statistics in the annual report.

 Actions Taken by Housing staff, Judicial staff, and through the Dean of Students